-We continue our weekly creator spotlight with Episode Two: Áhreddan, written by Laine Ferio and illustrated by the marvelous Redundantz.
+We continue our weekly creator spotlight with Episode Two: Áhreddan, written by Laine Ferio and illustrated by Redundantz.

 Writer: Laine Ferio